fedoranimus/todoist-api/source/includes/_overview.md

 }
 ```

 The status result of each command execution is in the `SyncStatus` dictionary object.
 The key is a command `uuid` and the value will be the result status of the command execution.
-There are two possible value for each command status
+There are two possible values for each command status -

-- a "ok" string which signals success of the command
+- an "ok" string which signals success of the command

 - an error object containings error information of a command.

-Please see the adjancent code examples for the possible format of the `SyncStatus`
+Please see the adjacent code examples for the possible format of the `SyncStatus`.

 ## Response status codes

-The server uses the HTTP status codes to indicate result or failure of a request.
-And as is usually customary in web servers, a 2xx code indicates success, a 4xx code an error due to incorrect user provided information, and a 5xx code an internal, possibly temporary, error.
+The server uses the HTTP status codes to indicate the success or failure of a request.
+And as is customary in web servers, a 2xx code indicates - success, a 4xx code - an error due to incorrect user provided information, and a 5xx code - an internal, possibly temporary, error.

 Status code | Description
 ------------|------------